chimera-linux/cports/Usage.md

 <a id="building_package"></a>
 ### Building a Package

 Then, the only thing left to do is to pick a package to build.
-Let's say, `awk` from the `main` category.
+Let's say, `apk-tools` from the `main` category.
 You need to run this:

 ```
-$ ./cbuild pkg main/awk
+$ ./cbuild pkg main/apk-tools
 ```

-This will parse `main/awk/template.py` and build it according to the metadata and routines declared in the template.
+This will parse `main/apk-tools/template.py` and build it according to the metadata and routines declared in the template.

 That's it!